 Check the scale and see if you need to modify the pH level of your soil.
 The soil pH level should be between 6.0 and 7.5.
 Otherwise, you can opt to lower the soil pH through the application of ammonium sulfate.
 For increasing the soil pH, you can use garden lime.

 Now that you have adjusted the soil pH level on your lawn, you must now ensure that it is good for planting.
 First, any twigs, rocks, and other debris should be removed in areas where you’d like to grow the grass.
 To clean more efficiently, you can use a rake.
 A metal rake should help you get rid of dead grass and weeds.
 Likewise, raking can reduce soil compaction in at least the first inch or two of your soil.
+In addition to collect leaves, a sweeper will help you save a lot of time and keep your lawn clean.
+You can read our post about how to pick up grass clippings.

 The soil must be healthy enough to encourage fast grass growth.
 Thus, you should apply both compost and fertilizer on your lawn.
 Composting is an easy way to have a natural source of fertilizer.
 What’s great about composting is that it also serves as a pesticide and a source of humus.